skiqh/jade-precompiler/README.md

 `pages/about.html` and upload it to `_attachments/pages/about.jade`.

 The `compile` property can be:
-* `"subfolder"` the name of a single folder containing files to compile,
+* `"subfolder"` or `file.jade` the name of a single file or a folder containing files to compile,
 * `[ "folderA", "sub/folderB", "path/to/file.jade"]` a list of files or
 folders to compile,
-* `true` Tell the compiler to process all `.jade` files anywhere in the kanso project.
+* `true` to instruct the compiler to process all `.jade` files anywhere in the kanso project.